PostHog/posthog.com/contents/docs/cdp/batch-exports/postgres.md

 1. Make sure PostHog can access your Postgres database.

 > **Note:** Wherever your Postgres database is hosted, make sure the host is set to accept all incoming connections so that PostHog can connect to the database and insert events.
+PostHog does not guarantee a static list of IP addresses to whitelist.
 If this is not possible in your case, consider exporting data to a different destination (like [S3](./s3.md)) and then setting up your own system for getting data into your Postgres database.

 2. Create a Postgres user with table creation privileges.